Can you travel on a train with a dog

 Start training your furry companion well before the trip.
 Basic commands like “sit,” “stay,” and “leave it” can work wonders.
 I remember during a long ride, my pup, Max, got anxious and started barking.
 A firm “quiet” helped settle him down quickly.

-See also How to train your dog for shows
+See also How to train your dog to stay with you off-leash

 Keep your canine engaged.
 Bring along toys or a chew that will keep them occupied.
 On one occasion, I packed a favourite squeaky toy for Max, which distracted him from the unfamiliar sounds of the carriage.
 It was a lifesaver!